 - Clean windshield and mirrors.
 Glare is an enemy of safety.
 Having a clean windshield—inside and out—helps prevent glare.
 Dirty mirrors can blot out traffic to the sides or rear.

 And there’s one more key precaution before the journey starts: the manual reminds truckers to do a complete pre-trip inspection of their vehicles, as required by federal law.
+Those inspections include the brakes, and bad brakes cause an astounding number of tractor-trailer crashes.
 It’s more proof these inspections save lives.